vaithak/vaithak.github.io/_posts/2021-06-21-gsoc-about-project.md

 ***High level algorithm:***
 Enumerate over all elements which can be ranked at the last of the $n$ elements, these are called [minimal elements](https://en.wikipedia.org/wiki/Maximal_and_minimal_elements) of the poset, nodes that are not greater than any other element of the poset, i.e a node $s$ is a minimal element if $\nexists$ any element $m$ s.t $m \leq s$.
 For each minimal element, place it at the end and then recurse for the remaining $n-1$ elements.

+- The above algorithm is essentially enumerating over all possible linear extensions, so it's time complexity will be $O(n!)$.
+Although, we can use memoization to recompute things (or use dynamic programming for bottom up approach), still the number of subproblems will be exponential in the worst case
+$\Big[ {n\choose 1} + {n\choose 2} + \dots =  O(2^n) \Big]$.
+- Although, the above algorithm is exponential, but the problem of [Counting Linear Extensions is in fact P-complete](https://dl.acm.org/doi/10.1145/103418.103441), i.e it is in [P](https://en.wikipedia.org/wiki/P_(complexity)) and atleast as hard as all other problems in the time complexity class P.

 <center>
 <span style="font-size: 0.6em">